-The Greek Cruising Tax, or TEPAI, was introduced in May 2019 for vessels over 7 meters.
-It imposes a rate of eight euros per meter on yachts longer than 12 meters.
-Although many feared this would hurt the thriving Greek yachting scene, the outcome was surprisingly positive.
+The Greek Cruising Tax, known as TEPAI, was introduced in May 2019 and applies to all vessels over 7 meters.
+If your yacht stretches beyond 12 meters, you’re looking at a fee of eight euros per meter.
+Many people feared this would damage Greece’s thriving yachting scene, but the outcome surprised almost everyone.

 Key Takeaways